namknf/psycho-bot/README.md

 # PsychoBot

-## It's my try to learn the library Telegram.Bot
+## It's my try to learn the package Telegram.Bot